Where students go to for help

 Sick or injured while at school

 A student who becomes sick or is injured while at school, should report to the Student Centre.
 Students are not to contact home or a parent on a personal device before reporting to the Student Centre.
-If the student needs to leave class, a note from the teacher is required and to be handed in at the Student Centre on arrival.
-Students are also required to sign the Health Centre book.
+If you are in class, advise the teacher that you are unwell and go to the Student Centre.

 The school will inform the parent/caregiver that the student is injured/unwell.
 If the illness or accident is of a nature where the student is unable to return to class, arrangements will be made for the student to go home.
 If a student goes home they must follow the school attendance process and sign out.